kjohn47/bossteamReact/README.md

 Async server calls are made in the action and the result will go to the redux store.
 There are methods from actions/appSettings/common.tsx to be used for the async server calls for loading and error handling:
 -- Basic:

 ----commonServerAction( dispatch, [ServerCallMethod], [SuccessAction], [ServerCallArg], [SuccessActionArg], *1 )

 *1 Localized loading instead of general loading
-------true/false, [LOADING KEY] / '', *2
+-- true/false, [LOADING KEY] / '', *2
 *2 All other methods:
-------[MethodThatWillRunBeforeSuccess] / null, [MethodThatWillRunAfterSuccess] / null, [MethodThatWillRunOnError] / null )
+-- [MethodThatWillRunBeforeSuccess] / null, [MethodThatWillRunAfterSuccess] / null, [MethodThatWillRunOnError] / null )

 If don't want to use localized loading with *2 methods, set flag to false and key to '';
 If don't want to add of the methods, set as null.

 The commonServerAction method is to be called on action file index.tsx using redux thunk,
 ActionFunction()
 {
 .....return (dispatch: Function => {